tetherless-world/whyis/docs/install.md

 The Whyis installer is layered, which allows for maximum flexibility.
 Each layer is runnable by itself, resulting in a functional Whyis.

-- **Layer 3: Vagrant** [Vagrant](https://www.vagrantup.com/) is a tool for automatically creating virtual machines either on developer computers or in virtual environments.
-The `Vagrantfile` that is included in Whyis is set up to use [VirtualBox](https://www.virtualbox.org/) to create an Ubuntu 16.04 virtual machine automatically.
-This script creates a virtual machine and then calls the Layer 2 shell script.
+If you do not have Ubuntu 16.04, please use VirtualBox, VMWare, or another virtualization tool to create a VM with Ubuntu 16.04 installed.
+Whyis requires at least 4 GB of memory and 30GB of disk space.

 - **Layer 2: Shell Script** If you already have a virtual machine provisioned, or want to directly install Whyis onto an Ubuntu 16.04 server directly, you can use the Layer 2 shell script.
 It is a simple script, `install.sh`, that installs Puppet and the needed modules, and then runs the Layer 1 Puppet script.
 - **Layer 1: Puppet** [Puppet](https://puppet.com/) is a flexible devops tool that automates the configuration and provisioning of servers, both virtual and physical.
 The script `manifests/install.pp` can be used directly by current Puppet users that want to incorporate Whyis deployment into their existing Puppet infrastructure.

-Choose a layer to install.
-Most developers working with Whyis for the first time will want to install into a virtual machine, and should choose Layer 3.
-Users who are willing to configure a machine directly for use by Whyis should choose Layer 2.
-Whyis installations are currently supported on Ubuntu 16.04.
+** Whyis installations are currently supported on Ubuntu 16.04. **

 ## Layer 2: Install into an Ubuntu 16.04 system